Gum copal: Source locations

 Gum copal is most commonly found in East Africa and Indonesia, and is also found in tropical regions such as South America, Malaysia and the Philippines.

 Comparison to amber

 Throughout history, amber and gum copal have been mistaken for each other, as it is extremely difficult to discern between the two.
 A drop test using an alcohol or other solvent will leave amber unaffected, while copal's surface will become sticky.
 A heat test can also be used as amber will soften and blacken its surface and copal will begin to melt.

 Another difference between the two lies in what specimens are inside the material.
 As both amber and gum copal are produced from tree sap hardening, insects and other organisms can be trapped inside (an idea which provided the basis for DNA extraction in Jurassic Park).
 Depending on whether this organism can still be found alive in the present or recent past can give reference to the age and identification of the sample.

-Uses

-Gum copal has had a wide variety of uses in the past and present.
-Primarily used as an incense by ancient civilizations, it was used as an early form of glue, and traditional medicine for dysentery, stomach pains, dizziness, and fright.
-It was often used in religious occasions in the form of sacrifices to deities, typically designating the copal as food for the gods.